-Best Application Maintenance and Support Services in 2026
+Best Application Maintenance Services in 2026: 9 Providers Ranked

-An independent ranking of nine application maintenance and support services providers, evaluated on verified Clutch reviews, legacy modernization track record, SLA coverage, and stack specialization.
+This independent guide ranks the best application maintenance services and L2/L3 technical support providers for 2026, evaluated on verified Clutch reviews, legacy modernization track record, SLA coverage, and stack specialization.

 Fact-checked against live Clutch data on May 14, 2026.
 Source: https://clutch.co/profile/uvik-software